 (3 cr.)
 Course features lectures, group discussions, and experiential learning in research methods necessary for a Master's culminating project and become informed consumers of counseling and art therapy research; including qualitative, quantitative, arts-based inquiry, and program evaluation.
 It will also examine the purposes, ethical, legal, and cultural considerations of research.

-HER-T 631 Professional Issues Capstone II (4 cr.)
+HER-T 631 Master's Culminating Project (3 cr.)